Canary Wharf

-Canary Wharf is an area of London, England, located near the Isle of Dogs in the London Borough of Tower Hamlets.
-Canary Wharf is defined by the Greater London Authority as being part of London's central business district, alongside Central London.
-With the City of London, it constitutes one of the main financial centres in the United Kingdom and the world, containing many high-rise buildings including the third-tallest in the UK, One Canada Square, which opened on 26 August 1991.
+Canary Wharf is a privately-owned financial district in London, England, located in the Isle of Dogs in the London Borough of Tower Hamlets.
+The Greater London Authority defines it as part of London's central business district.
+With the City of London and the West End, it constitutes one of the main financial centres in the United Kingdom and the world, containing many major global companies and banks' headquarters and high-rise buildings, including the third-tallest in the UK, One Canada Square.